 - going to conferences/industry events, and

 - landing public speaking engagements.

-Public speaking in particular can be a potent way to make connections because all eyes are on you, and you never know who could be in attendance—it could be a huge influencer who holds a lot of sway.
+Public speaking, in particular, can be a potent way to make connections because all eyes are on you, and you never know who could be in attendance—it could be a huge influencer who holds enough social currency.

 Step 5 – Engage your audience